Let me be really clear about one thing:

 Of course, you want them to “keep scrolling,” and that’s why your hero section should provide an overview of what you offer in a creative and enthralling way.

 Follow up with a relatable plot that addresses your ideal client’s pain points and struggles.
-You want them to insert themselves into your story from this moment on.
+You want them to insert themselves into the story on your Services page from this moment on.

 Identify and highlight their challenges and even why they experience them.